jorgschonau/jorgschonau.github.io/methodology.md

 - Determining whether product reviews (for example on Amazon) are positive or negative
 - Evaluating opions expressed in newspaper articles regarding certain topics or persons

-In nutshell, what happens during a sentiment analysis is that you match a dictionary cotaining range of words classified as positive or negtive against a text of your choice (or an entire text collection, also known as corpus).
+In nutshell, what happens during a sentiment analysis is that you match a dictionary containing range of words classified as positive or negtive against a text of your choice (or an entire text collection, also known as corpus).
 Let's take the first sentence of the book 1984 as an example to illustrate:

 >It was a bright cold day in April, and the clocks were striking